-David Copperfield Addresses Past Accusations in #MeToo Statement
+David Copperfield Addresses Sexual Assault Reports Amid New Accusation

 "I've lived with years of news reports about me being accused of fabricated, heinous acts, with few telling the story of the accuser getting arrested, and my innocence," Copperfield wrote.
 "Knowing that false accusers can negatively impact the believability of others and are a true disservice to those who have been victims of sexual misconduct, I didn't draw attention to it."

-The 61-year-old magician concluded his statement with a plea, alluding to an unidentified "storm" he is currently going through.
+The 61-year-old magician concluded his statement with a plea, alluding to the "storm" he is currently going through.

 "So while I weather another storm, I want the movement to continue to flourish," Copperfield said.
 "Always listen, and consider everything carefully, but please for everyone's sake don't rush to judgment."